Panic Disorder! M’s story…

 However, it has since been discovered that if this was the case the benefits of SSRIs would be noticed immediately, whilst the benefits (if any) are usually noticed after a few weeks to a month.

 In some cases, SSRI drugs cause more anxiety in the first week or so before it is supposed to start working.

 In fact, in my experience the last time I tried Prozac after not taking it for 8 years, I took one tablet and it had an awful effect on me.

 I experienced one of the side effects called Akathisia, which is an inability to stop moving due to extreme restlessness.
 I also experienced palpitations, vomiting, and was shaking for hours.

-It was like have a full-blown panic attack for hours and I wouldn’t wish it on my worst enemy.
+It was like having a full-blown panic attack for hours and I wouldn’t wish it on my worst enemy.

 This is the reaction I had, even though I had previously taken it for 18 years with a break of 8 years in between.